MarikIshtar007/MarikIshtar007/README.md

 ## Current Works
  * I'm currently working on 🔭 building **Mobile Apps using Flutter** and working up on polishing my skills 🌱 in **Competitive Programming**.
  * Also, I've got a **Youtube Channel, [The Broke Coder](https://www.youtube.com/channel/UCietjxpksncMdOUkycv5nqA)**.
-Be sure to check it out as I keep posting videos about a variety of things from *DIY Projects to Tutorials* about various Technologies.
+Be sure to check it out as I keep posting videos about a variety of things, ranging from *DIY Projects to Tutorials* about various Technologies.

 ## Other Stuff
   - :octocat: [My Resume](https://drive.google.com/file/d/1r12H21TzxERUdxrNbbqBRdv1hQOcU2ko/view?usp=sharing)
-  - If you have any suggestions to this readme, feel free to inform me.
+  - If you have any suggestions to this README, feel free to inform me.
 And if you liked, you are free to use it for yourself.(P.S.
 Star it too!!:grimacing: )

 ![Haany's github stats](https://github-readme-stats.vercel.app/api?username=MarikIshtar007&show_icons=true&hide=[%22issues%22])